-Indira Gandhi Airport has two active passenger terminals: Terminal 1 and Terminal 3, and Terminal 2 which is home to many of the low cost flights of Terminal 1 due to its refurbishing works.
+Indira Gandhi Airport has three active passenger terminals: Terminal 1, Terminal 2 and Terminal 3.
+Terminal 2 is home to many of the low cost flights of Terminal 1 due to its refurbishing works.

 Terminal 1, is used by low cost carriers such as GoAir, IndiGo and SpiceJet, and is divided in Terminal 1-C, used for domestic arrivals, and Terminal 1-D, used for departures, it can handle 15 million passengers annually.
 It is nowadays closed due to improvement works and all the flights were transferred to Terminal 2.